rccordell/f20bbb/schedule.md

 ### Friday, September 25 (I,A)

-Book Lab: tiny-group activity at [Huskiana Letterpress Studio](https://web.northeastern.edu/huskiana/) (see [sign-up sheet here](https://docs.google.com/spreadsheets/d/17QxSFyyknpoVT1w8hdItDjTg9BcBc83IPj6FHadptME/edit?usp=sharing)).
+Book Lab 2: tiny-group activity at [Huskiana Letterpress Studio](https://web.northeastern.edu/huskiana/) (see [sign-up sheet here](https://docs.google.com/spreadsheets/d/17QxSFyyknpoVT1w8hdItDjTg9BcBc83IPj6FHadptME/edit?usp=sharing)).
 Please note:

-+ You must complete last week's remote "Preparing to Print" activity prior to arriving in order to minimize close contact while you are in studio.
++ You must watch the "Preparing to Print" video prior to arriving for your appointment in order to minimize close contact while you are in studio.
 + You must wear a mask to the studio.
 + Sanitizer will be provided at the entrance, as will gloves, which must be worn throughout the workshop.